 Since these areas may be new to some nonprofits, here’s a round up of helpful blog posts for your end-of-year campaign.

 Home Page Pop Ups

 Despite the recent news that Google will penalize pop-ups on mobile devices starting in January, this change has more to do with how pop-ups are designed rather than if you use a pop up.
 ASC has a good example of an updated pop-up design that’s not intrusive.

 Home page pop ups can boost end-of-year donations and help offset declining email conversion rates we’ve seen over the past few years.
 Here are a couple of related blog posts:

 - Why Pop-Ups Should Be Part of Your Online Fundraising – To convert more website visitors to donors during campaigns, a strong ask is needed.
 And that’s what a pop-up delivers—it asks your website visitors, point blank, if they’ll make a donation.

 - The Nonprofit Website Tweak You’d Be Crazy To Not Try – Includes reasons why pop ups may not have worked for you in the past and outlines when to use pop ups that ask for donations.

-In 2015, non-profits spent £0.04 in digital advertising for every pound raised online (per the latest M+R Benchmark report), with larger non-profits spending £0.13 and smaller nonprofits spending £0.01 per pound raised.
-Digital ads are no longer just being used by the largest non-profits.
+In 2015, nonprofits spent $0.04 in digital advertising for every dollar raised online (per the latest M+R Benchmark report), with larger nonprofits spending $0.13 and smaller nonprofits spending $0.01 per dollar raised.
+Digital ads are no longer just being used by the largest nonprofits.
 Both small and large nonprofits are running and raising money through digital ads.
 Here are a couple helpful blog posts: